Director of Public Health Institute and Reader in Substance Use Epidemiology

 areas of expertise

-Jim McVeigh was appointed as the Director of the Centre for Public Health in November 2015.
+Jim McVeigh was appointed as the Director of Public Health Institute in November 2015.
 Jim has worked within health/public health for nearly 30 years, with an academic career starting in the University of Liverpool before moving to Liverpool John Moores University as a Research Assistant in 1999.
-Subsequently he has held various positions within the Centre for Public Health including Senior Lecturer, Reader, Deputy Director and most recently, Acting Director.
+Subsequently he has held various positions within Public Health Institute including Senior Lecturer, Reader, Deputy Director and most recently, Acting Director.
 He has gained significant management skills and leadership experience, while developing extensive links with external organisations and stakeholders at local, national and international level.
 Jim has an international reputation within his academic specialism of human enhancement drug use and has co-authored more than 100 research reports, 50 peer reviewed papers and been invited to deliver keynote presentations and plenary papers at some of the most influential national and international conferences

 In addition to the reports and papers listed on this site Jim has also co-authored the following: